duvholt/bifrost/doc/hue-zigbee-format.md

 All values in the range `0`..`255` seem to be allowed, with `0` being the slowest and `255` the fastest.

-Curiously, the Hue app does not use the full rnage for all effects, and at high values, some animations are rendered so quickly that they start to break down.
+Curiously, the Hue app does not use the full range for all effects, and at high values, some animations are rendered so quickly that they start to break down.

 A good starting point seems to be 128 (representing 0.5).